Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \textbf{(3)}: The previous one with the hyperparameters corresponding to the best validation ROC AUC (\textit{weakly-supervised} scenario).

 \textbf{(4)--(9)}: Here, we added the adversarial loss (with weights 1 and 0.1) or L1 norm, or both of them to the loss function during the training (to force the reconstructed image to have a realistic look or to restore the whole input image).
+To compute adversarial loss we trained the discriminator jointly with autoencoder using Wasserstein GAN with a Gradient Penalty objective~\cite{gulrajani2017improved}.

 \textbf{(10)}: The last training scenario finally considers the progressive growing.